testmunk/docs/android.rst

 Install Calabash gem
 ~~~~~~~~~~~~~~~~~~~~

-In order to get started with testmunk, you need to install the calabash gem.
+In order to get started with Testmunk, you need to install the Calabash gem.
 Simply open your terminal window and execute:

 .. code-block:: console